kism/ansible-playbooks/readme.md

 * github gpg key
 * fix github actions lint
 * get rid of dotfiles repo, setup for workstation one role plus meta role for non-servers
+* with_community.general.filetree
+* better fan control on the aliexpress board

 do later